 Boralex has successfully implemented multi-use on our operational solar facilities.
 We are continuously seeking input from the local agricultural community on new multi-use options in harmony with the local agricultural economy.

-Boralex will hold a series of public open houses as development proceeds, the first of which is anticipated in Fall 2022.
+Boralex will hold a series of public open houses as development proceeds, the first of which is anticipated in spring 2023.

 For more information please contact: